riolly/create-t3-app/README.md

 > Why wait so long to go to the moon?

-#### 🪐 MySQL on planetscale
+#### 🪐 MySQL on PlanetScale

 &emsp; _Sit with ease in case your app suddenly become a startup_.
 Watch this [interview](https://www.youtube.com/watch?v=MCz_19KUZ2s&ab_channel=Theo-ping%E2%80%A4gg)

-I use both local database & planetscale branch database for development.
+I use both local database & PlanetScale branch database for development.
 Depend on your need. <br/>
 For local I use `prisma migrate dev`<br/>
 For remote I use `prima db push`<br/>
 Read this for the [differences](https://www.prisma.io/docs/concepts/components/prisma-migrate/db-push#choosing-db-push-or-prisma-migrate).